 For sure, this sounds great, but there are also a handful of drawbacks to a debt management program.
 It’s crucial to take stock of your financial situation before you enroll in a DMP.
 Plus, you need to understand how this debt settlement option works and know its upsides and downsides.
 Read this blog post to learn more about debt management programs.

 A debt management program is an agreement made between a debtor and creditors to lower the monthly payments and interest rates on a debt/s.
 It’s one of the best debt solutions today because it allows you to work with a credit counselling agency, which will give you expert advice and negotiate with your creditors on your behalf to make your debt easier to repay.

 If you’re enrolled in a debt management plan, you have to make a deposit every month to the credit counselling organization.
-These monthly deposits go towards paying off your debts based on a repayment scheme agreed between your credit counsellor and creditors.
+These monthly deposits go towards paying off your debts based on a repayment scheme agreed upon between your credit counsellor and creditors.
 Typically, debt management programs can take three to five years to fulfill.